Cosmic Scale splash

 Tour all 12 biomes →

-Research is granular — each of the 29 nodes unlocks specific recipes, specific machines, specific power sources.
+Research is granular — each of the 33 nodes unlocks specific recipes, specific machines, specific power sources.
 Milestones are bigger: story-gated checkpoints that crack open whole tiers.
-ARIA narrates your way through both, with different lines for first-time vs. repeat discoveries so the dialogue never repeats.
+ARIA narrates your way through both, with different lines for first-time vs. repeat discoveries so the dialogue never repeats — and she notices the quiet ruin of a factory left idle for too long.
 Hit Type-1 Ascension and the Stellar tier opens.

 • 7 milestones gating the eight tiers